munificent/game-programming-patterns/book/update-method.markdown

 This separates each object's behavior both from the game loop and from the other objects.

-Each frame, the game loop walks the collection and calls `update()` on each object.
+Once per frame, the game loop walks the collection and calls `update()` on each object.
 This gives each one a chance to perform one frame's worth of behavior.
 By calling it on all objects every frame, they all behave <span name="simultaneously">simultaneously</span>.